Parenting and Adoption Legal Issues for Same-Sex Individuals

 In cases of surrogacy, often used by gay men to conceive, some states continue to pass gendered laws that present obstacles for same-sex couples.
 For example, after the marriage equality ruling, Louisiana passed a law designed to permit gestational surrogacy only for couples that don’t need a donor egg or sperm.

-In every state but California, a child is only recognized as having two parents.
+In most states, a child is only recognized as having two parents.
 This means that there may be situations in many states where, for example, it will be necessary for same-sex spouses using reproductive assistance to litigate against a donor who has never been an intended parent in order to ensure that they have full legal custody rights over a child conceived during their marriage.

 What is supposed to be a legal presumption may still need to be fought for through litigation in certain parts of the country.
 It is not entirely clear how much same-sex parents will be protected against challenges to their rights and duties.
 Depending on where they live, same-sex couples having children after Obergefell may still need to protect themselves by using second parent adoption or obtaining a parentage judgment from the courts.